 - Sign hanging

-- Wheeling in display or products
+- Wheeling in displays or products

 - Advise exhibitors to play nice.
 If an exhibitor creates an issue with union labor it affects everyone else’s progress when the entire show has to come to a halt until a resolution is reached.
 A thorough Exhibitor Services Manual should detail this information and will serve as a nice backup on site.
 The best case scenario is for them to channel their inner Elsa and just let it go.
 It’s not worth it.